 We follow a similar procedure for the annotation of nouns.
 The same individual who groups WordNet verb senses also creates noun senses, starting with WordNet and other dictionaries.
-We have double-annotated approximately 600 of the most frequent polysemous nouns in the initial corpus, attempting to maximize overlap with the sentences containing annotated verbs.

 Certain nouns carry predicate structure; these include nominalizations (whose structure obviously is derived from their verbal form) and various types of relational nouns (like father, President, and believer, that express relations between entities, often stated using of).
 We have identified a limited set of these whose structural relations can be semi-automatically annotated with high accuracy.